-You should also reinforce how much money can be saved by recycling – it can really add up as levies on dumping general waste at landfill increase steadily.
+When bins are positioned in optimal places, recycling can often become an easy option.
+You should also reinforce how much money can be saved by recycling.
+It can really add up as levies on dumping general waste at landfill increase steadily.

 See our blog on whether you can make money in Australia recycling.

-Why would I need a lock
+Why would I need a lock?

-There are two principal reasons why you might want a lock on your bin – to keep people from putting waste in your bin or to prevent them from taking it out!
+There are two principal reasons why you might want a lock on your bin: to keep people from putting waste in your bin or to prevent them from taking it out!

-Scenario A – preventing people from putting stuff in your bin
+Scenario A: preventing people from putting stuff in your bin

 You pay for your bin collection, and you want to pay less for your bin collection.
-Therefore it is only sensible to reduce the amount of waste you produce and hence required bin collections per month to a minimum.
+Therefore, it is only sensible to reduce the amount of waste you produce and hence required bin collections per month to a minimum.

-Scenario B – preventing people from taking stuff from your bin
+Scenario B: preventing people from taking stuff from your bin

 You may need to prevent people from taking faulty stock or documents from your bin.
 Some people take faulty stock from bins and then try to pretend they bought it legitimately and it does not work.

 If you are disposing of documents in your General Waste garbage bin collection, you should consider whether a confidential shredding service would be appropriate for you.
 You can check out our services page for pricing and details in that regard.
 Confidential shredding bins ensure your private info (and that of your customers also) is disposed of securely and ensures no prying eyes will see things they should not.